Kotlin/dokka/docs/topics/dokka-migration.md

 | Gradle task | `./gradlew :dokkaGenerateHtml` | `./gradlew :dokkaGenerateJavadoc`   | `./gradlew :dokkaGenerate`        |

 > The `dokkaGenerate` task generates documentation in all available formats based on the applied plugins.
-> If both the HTML and Javadoc plugins are applied, you can choose to generate only HTML format by running the `dokkaGenerateHtml` task,
+> If both the HTML and Javadoc plugins are applied, you can choose to generate only HTML by running the `dokkaGenerateHtml` task,
 > or only Javadoc by running the `dokkaGenerateJavadoc` task.
 >
 {style="tip"}